 - Shifted a few preciousness brackets over in Raymond E. Feist's Riftwar Cycle.
-The Tsurani invade Midkemia (standard medieval-but-with-magic Earth-clone) for their metal.
-Their home world of Kelewan is an old world which was previously inhabited by at least two intelligent races, who mined out all the metals.
+Midkemia (standard medieval-but-with-magic Earth-clone) is invaded by the Tsurani (vaguely-Pan-Asian-but-mostly-Japanese medieval-but-with-magic Earth-clone) for its metal.
+Their home world, Kelewan, is an old world which was previously inhabited by at least two intelligent races, who mined out all the metals.
 Silver used to pay for a meal in a tavern on Midkemia could support a Tsurani family for a year.
 At the same time, the small, low-quality gems used in lieu of large-denomination coins on Tsuranuanni are so valuable on Midkemia that a Tsurani noble's modest travel chest is enough to set him up comfortably for the rest of his life.

 - One of the very early books of the Star Wars Expanded Universe, Han Solo and the Lost Legacy, involved him and his friends-of-the-book questing after the treasure of a long-perished galactic overlord, only to find that it's a cache of once cutting edge military materiel, immensely valuable at the time, but basically worthless to them, since Technology Marches On.

 - In the Transformers novel The Veiled Threat, Starscream is shown to be bribing terrorists by using his internal matter converter to produce massive amounts of gold coins.
 The other Decepticons are baffled that the loyalties of humans can be won by such simple and, from their perspective, worthless bits of metal.
 They claim that Cybertronians are superior as they only value what is useful for continued functioning, like energon.
 Considering the behavior of some of the human terrorists within the novel, they may be right.